dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 Satoshi also realized that the only real-world asset that can be linked to a computer system in a trustless manner is energy, nothing else.
-Every other thing - no matter if it\'s gold, paper certificates, real estate, or strawberries, re-introduces a trusted third party because of the inherent disconnect between the digital and the physical world.
+Every other thing - no matter if it's gold, paper certificates, real estate, or strawberries, re-introduces a trusted third party because of the inherent disconnect between the digital and the physical world.
 Someone has to make sure that the real-world assets and the digital